-The symptoms of tetralogy of Fallot vary widely from case to case.
+The symptoms of tetralogy of Fallot vary widely from person to person.
 The severity of the symptoms, which may range from mild to severe, is related to the degree of blood flow obstruction from the right ventricle.

 Tetralogy of Fallot may be present at birth or emerge within the first year of life.
 The most common symptom of this disorder is abnormal bluish discoloration of the skin (cyanosis).
 This may occur while the child is at rest or crying.
-The mucous membranes of the lips and mouth, fingertips, and toenails may be particularly blue.
+The mucous membranes of the lips and mouth, fingertips, and toenails may be particularly blue due to the lack of oxygen.
 Affected infants may have difficulty breathing (dyspnea); as a result, they tend to play for short periods and then rest.
 Other symptoms may include a heart murmur, easy fatigability, poor appetite, slow weight gain, heart murmurs, an abnormal increase in the numbers of red blood cells (polycythemia), fingers and toes with wide, enlarged tips and overhanging nails (clubbing), and/or delayed physical growth.

 Some infants with tetralogy of Fallot may experience episodes of severe cyanosis and breathing difficulty (paroxysmal hypercyanotic attack or “blue” or “tet” spells).
-During these episodes, the infant may become restless and then extremely cyanotic while gasping for air.
+During these episodes, the infant may become restless, extremely cyanotic while gasping for air and nonresponsive to parent’s voices.
+In extreme situations, infants may pass out.
 A characteristic squatting position may be assumed to help assist breathing.
 Severe attacks may lead to the loss consciousness, and occasionally to convulsions or temporary paralysis on one side of the body (hemiparesis).
 These spells may last for a few minutes to a few hours and may be followed by periods of muscle weakness and a prolonged period of sleep.